etler/stream-weaver/TECHNICAL.md

 ## Introduction

 This paper presents **Stream Weaver**, a framework that enables what we term **ChainExplode** operations: providing missing complements to MapReduce's established patterns.
-While MapReduce has transformed how we process bounded data through parallel decomposition, we lack equivalent primitives for streaming systems where work expands during execution.
-Where MapReduce distributes work then collects the results, ChainExplode arranges work while expanding it in parallel.
+While MapReduce has transformed how we process bounded data through parallel decomposition, we lack equivalent primitives for streaming systems where discovered work is expanded during execution.

-ChainExplode generates new work through divergent parallelism: allocated work is chained for ordered consumption, while recursive injection points explode work.
-These operations address complementary coordination challenges: MapReduce coordinates the reduction of bounded data, while ChainExplode coordinates the expansion of discovered work.
+ChainExplode inverts MapReduce's operational pattern.
+Where MapReduce distributes work then collects results, ChainExplode chains work for ordered consumption then expodes it by recursively injecting it.
+This enables a new pattern of pipeline where work discovers more work while maintaining the sequential consumption guarantees necessary for semantic correctness of generated data.

 The operations are enabled through two core primitives:
 * **Async Iterable Sequencers** provide the chaining mechanism, maintaining sequential ordering guarantees through the **relay pattern**